jrial/openerp_lct_collection/README.md

     git clone git@github.com:jrial/openerp_lct_collection.git custom

-Initialise the submodules:
+Initialise/pull the submodules and get out of detached HEAD state:

     git submodule init
+    git submodule update
+    git submodule foreach git checkout master

 Then update to the latest version: due to the way git works, submodules always track a specific commit, not a branch.
 If I set this up to track a branch instead, it'll always be in detached head mode, making development more difficult.
+Therefore, I leave it pointing to whatever commit it happened to be at when I last pushed, and just do a git pull on each submodule to bring it up to HEAD.

     git submodule foreach git pull